UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 ### /api/providers/me
 purpose: get the logged in provider's account details

-(note: currently only with valid token can successfully retrieve the message)
+go to Authentication in postman, select Bearer Token, and paste that token inside.

-open postman, paste url below to postman's url:
+open postman, select GET method, paste url below to postman's url:

 localhost:5000/api/providers/me

+Currently, we'll need token in order to retrieve the current logged in provider's info.
+The token is provided  by either create method or you can use the login function mentioned above to get a new one. (if token has not expired, all old and new tokens should work.
+Right now token is set to be 30 days expiration)

 ### /api/posts